godot-sdk-integrations/godot-ios-plugins/plugins/healthkit/README.md

 - Requests authorization to share and read the given object types.

+`SharingAuthorizationStatus authorization_status_for_type(ObjectType object_type)`

+- Used to determine if the user is permitted to share the given object type.
+Should be called before actually sharing.

 `Error execute_statistics_query(QuantityType quantity_type, int start_date, int end_date)`

 - Starts a query to query health data of the given quantity type.